frankstepanski/node-express-course/week5/readme.md

 There are many different types of NoSQL databases, and they are often categorized by the way they store data.

   - [Key-value stores](https://www.mongodb.com/key-value-databases) store data in key-value pairs.
 The key is used to look up the value.
 The value can be any type of data, including a document.
-Key-value stores are often used for caching and session management.
+Key-value stores are often used for caching and session management (Redis)
   - [Document stores](https://www.mongodb.com/document-databases) store data in documents.
 Documents are similar to JSON objects.
 They are a collection of key-value pairs.
 Documents are stored in collections.
-Document stores are often used for storing unstructured data.
+Document stores are often used for storing unstructured data (MongoDB)
   - [Wide-column stores](https://www.mongodb.com/wide-column-databases) store data in tables.
 Each row in the table is a key-value pair.
 The key is a unique identifier for the row, and the value is a collection of key-value pairs.
-Wide-column stores are often used for storing time series data.
+Wide-column stores are often used for storing time series data (Cassandra)
   - [Graph stores](https://www.mongodb.com/graph-databases) store data in a graph structure.
 Nodes are connected by edges.
-Graph stores are often used for social networks and recommendation engines.
+Graph stores are often used for social networks and recommendation engines (Neo4j)

 ## MongoDB